 You could expect to earn between £33,000 and £65,000 as a PRINCE2 Practitioner.

-Totaljobs reports (as of the day I’m writing this)* that the average salary for PRINCE2 jobs is £55,623.
-The average is £70,000 in London so where you work does make a difference.
+Totaljobs reports (as of the day I’m writing this)* that the average salary for PRINCE2 jobs is £62,500 in London, so you can expect that to be a little lower elsewhere in the country.

 PRINCE2 certifications show that you are committed to a job in project management and prepared to invest in professional development.
 Employers definitely take certifications into consideration when recruiting – I know I did when I was responsible for reviewing CVs and screening candidates.